Data FAQ

 How do I create a vertical format data file?

-Occasionally, you may want to access your MediaLab data in a vertical format--i.e., one variable per row--rather than the usual horizontal format (all data for each subject located in a single row).
-Located in the folder C:\MediaLab\Utilities\Vertical Data is a file called vertical.mdb.
+Occasionally, you may want to access your MediaLab data in a vertical format--i.e., one variable per row--rather than the usual horizontal format--i.e., all data for each subject located in a single row.
+Located in the Utilities folder is a file called vertical.mdb.
 This file is a blank Access database.
-This file can be copied into the "\data\byvariablename" subfolder of any experiment you like.
+This file can be copied into the ByVariablename subfolder of any experiment you like.
 If MediaLab finds this file after a session is complete, it will output all of the data into three columns (subject, varname, value) of the "vertical" table.
 MediaLab will always append data to whatever data already exist in the file and this function will be in addition to all of the usual data file formats.
-To maximize compatibility, this file is in Access 97 format--consequently it is readable by all versions of Access.
-A simple test of this function would be to copy the vertical.mdb file into the "c:\medialab\sample1\data\byvariablename" folder and run that sample--you should find the results stored in that file after you run the session.
+To maximize compatibility, this file is in Access 97 format--consequently it is readable by versions of Access prior to Access 2007.
+A simple test of this function would be to copy the vertical.mdb file into the ByVariablename subfolder in your experiment folder and run that sample--you should find the results stored in that file after you run the session.
 This is also a handy way to programmatically access data immediately after a session for use in other programs.

 How to save data from a custom item made with HTML